Makhafagy/my-job-journey/README.md

-# 🚀 My Job Journey: An Automated Application Tracker
+# 🚀 An Automated Application Tracker

 This project provides a suite of Python and Google Apps scripts to automate the process of finding, filtering, and analyzing new-graduate software engineering job applications.
 It transforms the job hunt from a chaotic spreadsheet nightmare into a streamlined, data-driven workflow.